Pupuk-In/cloud-computing/README.md

     - Authorization: Bearer <access_token>
 - Parameters :
     - filter[name] as string, partial query
+    - filter[type] as integer, exact query
+    - filter[plant] as integer, exact query
+    - filter[part] as integer, exact query
     - filter[price] as integer, range of price, ex value =50000-90000
-    - sort as string, input should be 'name', 'price', 'created_at', add '-' in front of string for DESC order
+    - sort as string, input should be 'name', 'price', 'date_added', add '-' in front of string for DESC order
     - page as int, optional
 - Response :
 ```json